 - Support the national need for farm workers

 The partnership will engage with and provide information to farm owners, growers and managers that will enable them to promote their vacancies in prisons.
-It will also help prison staff to guide and support those who want to work on farms or for the seasonal harvest on release through the application process.
+It will also help prison staff to guide and support those who want to work on farms or for the seasonal harvest when released on temporary licence and on release through the application process.

 Recruiting an ex-offender is no different than recruiting anyone else, though a potential employer probably has more reliable information about the applicant.
 They apply, they are interviewed, and the employer selects.
 It will always be the employer’s choice who works for them.